 Since solar energy systems require sunlight, the bulk of production will take place under sunny conditions only.
 The output is directly proportional to the amount of infrared sunlight available at any given moment.
 A system can generate 50-70% of its typical output under bright overcast conditions.
 When rain or excessive days of cloudy conditions exist, the use of auxiliary backup where conventional energy will be needed.

-what are the advantages of solar water heater.
+what are the advantages of a solar water heater?

-The most amazing thing regarding solar water heating system is- you will be getting the energy to run your water heater as long as the sun shines.
-Wondering, what will happen in sudden wet weather or rainy day?
+The most amazing thing regarding solar water heating systems is- you will be getting the energy to run your water heater as long as the sun shines and wondering, what will happen in sudden wet weather or rainy day?
 FYI, many solar units are capable of providing you energy even when the sun is not shining.
 So, you won’t have to worry about running short of hot water even on cloudy days.

-Save Space requires less installation space compared to the conventional gas or fuel run water heaters.
+Save Space requires less installation space compared to conventional gas or fuel-run water heaters.
 Still, solar water heaters are more frugal in terms of installation space.
-Moreover, in most of the cases, the PV or thermal panels are installed on the rooftop.
+Moreover, in most cases, the PV or thermal panels are installed on the rooftop.

 yes, it Keeps the environment clean and pollution-free, which has become the demand of recent times.
 A solar water heating system is environment-friendly as it doesn’t burn any fossil fuel when heating water for you.
 So, you have the chance to contribute to the environment and take part in the go green revolution